nuta/hypervisor-in-1000-lines/website/en/04-memory-allocation.md

 ---
-title: Memory allocation
+title: Memory Allocation
 ---

-# Memory allocation
+# Memory Allocation

 > [!WARNING]
 > This chapter is work in progress.